ML-Assisted Labeling

 ## Introduction

-1. **Labeling multiple labels at once**: Datasaur **ML-assisted labeling** allows you to label multiple items within a label set at once, eliminating the need to label each item individually.
-Streamline your span-based projects with ease.
+1. **Batch labeling:** Label multiple items at once, eliminating the need to label each item individually.

 1. Go to the **Manage extensions** dialog and enable the **ML-assisted labeling** extension.